Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 * Postgres within Heroku will be used to store the database of the project, and all of its information.

 ### Amazon web services
 * The amazon web services will be used to store all images related to the project.
-It is accessable by superusers to add and delete images.
+It is accessible by superusers to add and delete images.

 ### Django
 * Django was used as the basis of the project and its technologies make up the backbone of the entire project.
 A lot of its other technologies
-* Djangos countries, crispy-forms, allauth, countries, mathfilters and others were used within the framework to create forms, add logins, add a country list and to change the appearence of numbers and dates within the site.
+* Django's countries, crispy-forms, allauth, countries, mathfilters and others were used within the framework to create forms, add logins, add a country list and to change the appearance of numbers and dates within the site.

 ### dj-database-url and boto3
 * Both were used in the process of initalising the deployment of the project to heroku and for the use of postgres.